jef5ez/statedecoded-search/README.md

 In order to use Solr search in the app, you must define the GLOBAL_SOLR variable in the config file to point to your solr instance.

 Refer to apache-solr-3.6.0/Readme.txt for more license info.
-Refer to  apache-solr-3.6.0/vacode-search/Readme.txt for to start solr and import data
+Refer to  apache-solr-3.6.0/vacode-search/Readme.txt to start solr and import data

 Important Files
 -------------------------